samuelanyaso/mspack2/README.md

     BiocManager::install("Rgraphviz")

-The `mspack2` package can be installed using the `devtools` packgage:
+The `mspack2` package can be installed using the `devtools` package:

     library(devtools)
     devtools::install_github(repo="samuelanyaso/mspack2")